ariasAleia/Learning_Python/README.md

 show_name("Aleja")
 ```

-In this case, the function *show_name* receives 2 parameters: name and lastname.
+In this case, the function *show_name* receives 2 parameters: *name* and *lastname*.
 However, if we don't specify a last name when calling the function, it will take "Arias" as default last name.
 And print sth like this:

 ```shell
 I am Aleja Frontanilla